cryptostorage/cryptostorage.com/README.md

 For questions, feedback, or issues, please submit a new issue to https://github.com/cryptostorage/cryptostorage.com/issues.

 # Contributing
-Contributions from the community are welcome and encouraged.
+All contributions from the community are welcome.

-All are welcome to develop and submit pull requests that make this project better.
+Anyone may develop and submit pull requests to make this project better.

 # License
-This project is licensed under [MIT](https://github.com/cryptostorage/cryptostorage.com/blob/master/LICENSE.txt).
+This project is [MIT](https://github.com/cryptostorage/cryptostorage.com/blob/master/LICENSE.txt) licensed.

-# Donate
+# Donate ❤
-Donations may be voluntarily given and support this project.
+Donations may be voluntarily given to support this project.

-Please see https://cryptostorage.com/#donate for donation addresses. ❤
+See https://cryptostorage.com/#donate for donation addresses.